WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### SPI

 We got [SPI](/Meadow/Meadow_Basics/IO/Digital/Protocols/SPI/) validated and merged.
-We’re excited to get this out, as we know that several of you are working on integrations that require SPI.
-To use it, you’ll need to flash your Meadow board with the [latest OS firmware binaries](http://wldrn.es/latestmeadowos).
+We're excited to get this out, as we know that several of you are working on integrations that require SPI.
+To use it, you'll need to flash your Meadow board with the [latest OS firmware binaries](http://wldrn.es/latestmeadowos).

 ### Visual Studio Extension